fmeum/jekyll-mathjax-csp/README.md

      - package-lock.json
    ```

-4. Add the `{% mathjax_sources %}` Liquid tag where you want the CSP `'sha256-...'` hashes for `<style>` elements to be emitted.
+4. Add the `{% mathjax_csp_sources %}` Liquid tag where you want the CSP `'sha256-...'` hashes for `<style>` elements to be emitted.
 Don't forget to add the YAML front matter (two lines of `---`) to such files.
 If you specify your CSP in a different way, add the `style-src` sources the plugins prints to the console during build.

 5. Include beautiful math in your posts!